MohammedHamza0631/Course_Management/README.md

 1. **Register/Login**: Users can register a new account or log in using existing credentials.
 2. **Browse Courses**: Users can browse available courses without needing to log in or enroll.
+3. **Search Courses**: Users can search from the list of courses to get a specific course.
-3. **Enroll in Courses**: Users can enroll in courses to access the detailed lessons and video content.
+4. **Enroll in Courses**: Users can enroll in courses to access the detailed lessons and video content.

 ## API Endpoints